Cheap Car Insurance for 24-Year-Olds

 Becoming 24 is the first step into the semi-daunting milestone of your mid-twenties.
 While you’re only one year away from the big year of insurance savings, you are still paying an average of $1,913 per year on auto insurance — 24% more than the national average.
-Understandably, this makes the need for insurance savings to be quite urgent.
-Because it may seem like a daunting task, we decided to create the best practices for car insurance at 24 — starting first with how to choose an insurer and what the most important factors are when it comes to calculating your rate.
+Understandably, this makes the need for insurance savings quite urgent.
+Because it may seem like a daunting task, we decided to create the best practices for car insurance at 24 — starting first with how to choose a quality, affordable insurer and what the most important factors are when it comes to calculating your rate.

 Cutting right to the key question: which company is the cheapest?
-We decided to sample eight of the most recognized companies using a driver profile outlined here.
+We decided to sample eight of the most recognized companies using a driver profile outlined below.
 You should consider this data as a starting point — our profile is simply a generic base.

 The difference in what men versus women pay for auto insurance is far more evident when drivers are young — and therefore, less experienced on the road.
 On average, male drivers between the ages of 16 and 23 paid 14% more in premium than their female counterparts.
 This gap starts to shift as these young drivers age.